 Digital transformation is a phrase that you just cannot seem to escape.
 Rightly so.
 Technology and a constant flow of innovation has changed the way we live, for good.
-This extends far beyond our daily lives from to the way we work, the way we buy to the way we consume.
+This extends far beyond our daily lives to the way we work, the way we buy and the manner in which we consume.

 In ProsperoHub’s Digital Transformation Series, we explore how digital transformation is impacting the way B2B sales and marketing professionals are targeting their prospects and how the power of technology is providing us with a greater competitive advantage than ever before.

-In part one we discuss how consumer buying behaviour has changed and how you can get to know your buyers even better.
+In part one we discuss how consumer buying behaviour has changed and how you can get to know your buyers.

 How has buying behaviour changed?